 At 12 hours, the Pulse 3D's battery life isn’t as long as some of its competitors.
 But the Pulse 3D Wireless Headset has one killer feature: it’s purpose-built to use Tempest 3D Audio in the PS5 games that support it.
 This realistically simulates the origin point of different in-game sounds in a 3D space around the listener, similar to the spatial audio feature on the Apple AirPods Pro.

 The Arctis 1 slightly simplifies the design of higher-end headsets like the Arctis 7P, but it still a comfortable PS5-ready headset.
 It also performs better than you might expect for such a cheap peripheral.
 In our testing, it proved particularly capable for competitive shooters, where positional audio cues can give you an advantage.

 This particular model is the wired edition, which uses a versatile 3.5 mm connection.
 We’ve also tested the Arctis 1 Wireless, which is also very good, but costs a lot more.
 Unless you want your PS5 headset to double as a pair of mobile headphones, you’re arguably getting a better deal with the wired version.

 Read our full SteelSeries Arctis 1 review.

-Another fine choice for PS5 owners on a budget, the HyperX Cloud Stinger emphasizes comfort and lightness.
+Another fine choice for PS5 owners on a budget, the HyperX Cloud Stinger follows in the footsteps of the HyperX Cloud II Wireless by emphasizing comfort and lightness.
 The featherweight frame and imitation leather ear cushions will let you play for ages without any agitation, which is all the more impressive considering how cheap the headset is.